teamghostmode/teamghostmode.github.io/_posts/2017-10-30-rpg-style-animated-dialog-text.markdown

 ---
 *Question: In Unity, how do I get the text in my dialog boxes to type out character by character, to give the speaking effect seen in many RPG games?*

 Using an animated 'talking' effect like this is very common, and dialog screens can look a little off without it.
-It’s a little detail that can make all the difference.
+It’s a small detail, but it can make all the difference.

 <figure>
   <iframe src='https://gfycat.com/ifr/FaintFirsthandDiscus' frameborder='0' scrolling='no' width='319' height='95'></iframe>